luisjar/Others/UploadS3Form/tutorial.md

 7. Click on "Access Keys (Access Key ID and Secret Access Key).
 Create a new Access Key if you don't have one yet.
 Copy and save the access key and secret access key in a safe place.
 You are going to be able to see your secrete access key just once.

-8.Create your rails app.
+8. Create your rails app.
 On your command line type:

     $ rails new theNameOfYourAppHere --database=postgresql